• Skip to primary navigation

 Does the mean of each sample fall within any one sample’s confidence interval 95 out of 100 times?

-That would depend upon which sample we chose.
+Well, that would depend upon which sample we chose.
 If we chose a sample whose mean is near 110 that might be true.
-If our sample was similar to one from either edge of the graph it would not be true.
+But ff our sample was similar to one from either edge of the graph it would not be true.
 The problem is, we never know where our sample is in relation to other possible samples.

 Response 1 is incorrect.